-Consequently, a consensus among researchers has emerged that a flexible machine learning algorithm is necessary for addressing these causal interactions \citep{distributional_effects,dispute2,dispute3,gopl:imai:pash:22}.
+Consequently, a consensus among researchers has emerged that flexible machine learning algorithms are necessary for capturing these causal interactions \citep{distributional_effects,dispute2,dispute3,gopl:imai:pash:22}.
 Yet machine learning algorithms, despite their flexibility, cannot yield consistent estimates in high-dimensional settings without strong assumptions.
 In addition, statistical inference in small samples remains a challenge \citep{hard_pvals, hard_pvals2,imai:li:21}.
 Our goal is to address these problems through an assumption-free approach based on the conditional randomization test.